 At all three stops, the highest number of pedestrians waiting for buses occurs between 4:30 p.m. and 5:15 p.m.
 Figure 3.4-3, Pedestrian Activity Areas, summarizes the pedestrian conditions in the Transbay area.
+Most GGT buses and all Golden Gate ferries are equipped to transport bicycles.

-Figure 3.4-3: Pedestrian Activity Areas
+Figure 3.4-3 Pedestrian Activity Areas